Huntington's disease

 - being impulsive or disinhibited

-- difficulty communicating (speaking or findings words)
+- difficulty communicating (especially with speaking or finding specific words)

 - difficulty learning new things

-Emotional changes may include:
+Emotional changes

 - personality changes